 Mark is USPTA certified and has coached a variety of sports including soccer, swimming and baseball for many years.
 Tennis though has always been his passion and he has been playing for nearly forty years.
 Mark teaches both juniors and adults here at TCSP and he is also Manager of the Cloud City Cafe.
 Mark is an awesome addition to the TCSP team.

-Mindy is a native of California and graduated from the UW, and has called Seattle her home since then.
+Mindy is a native of California and graduated from the UW, and has called Seattle her home since graduation.
 She is ACE certified in Group Fitness and holds a Sports Conditioning Specialty Certification, as well as a certificate in Tabata, Barre, and TRX training.
 She is an avid tennis player and recently competed with her team in the 2013 USTA National Championships placing 2nd overall.

-What she loves most about teaching is the chance to touch people's live each and everyday.
+What she loves most about teaching is the chance to touch people's lives each and everyday.
 Mindy leads the TRX portion of the TRX tennis class and her classes are high energy and upbeat.
 She is grateful for this opportunity to teach and looks forward to sharing her passion with her classes and the TCSP community.

 Nick Bass grew up in the US Virgin Islands, St. Croix, where he played junior tennis and placed #1 in all age categories through his middle and high school years.
 He then played Division 1 tennis for Marist College in Poughkeepsie, NY for two and a half years where he played as the #1 doubles and #4 doubles.